 Taught degrees: the standard requirements for entry into the programme are a 2.1 (with an overall average of 65% or above) or GPA of 3.5, or equivalent.
 A first degree in History or a related subject is required.
 For international or EU applicants, please refer to the 'Information on your Country' webpages or contact Recruitment and Admissions for advice.

 Research degrees: for doctoral research we would normally require a good performance, with an overall average and Dissertation of 65% or above, at Master's level or equivalent.
 As entrance requirements for other research degrees vary, please contact the Programme Co-ordinator.

 For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent (Band A)

 The application process requires you to complete the online application form and upload supporting documents.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department if you are applying for a research degree before making your application, so that you can discuss your proposed project with a potential supervisor.

-Please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below.
+For PGR programmes, please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below: